 Commercial brewers track IBU as a method of quality control, helping them maintain consistent flavor from batch to batch.

 IBU measures the parts per million (ppm) of isohumulone, the chemical that results when alpha acids from the hops get heated during the boil.
 Higher concentrations of isohumulone theoretically result in more bitter beers.
 But other factors affect the flavor too.

-Beers with IBUs from 20 to 45 are the most common and have mild to pronounced hops presence.
-Beers with IBUs greater than 45 are heavily hopped and can be quite bitter.
+Generally speaking, beers with IBU of less than 20 display little to no hops presence.
+Beers with IBU from 20 to 45, the most common range, reveal a mild to pronounced hops presence.
+Heavily hopped beers with IBU greater than 45 can taste quite bitter.

 Malt adds sweetness, so generously malted beers in the high IBU range can come across as more sweet than bitter, such as a dark stout.
 Guinness, with an IBU of 40, tastes sweeter to most drinkers than Odell 90 Schilling, a Scottish-style ale with an IBU of 27 but a distinctly bitter bite on the finish.

 The flowers of the perennial vine Humulus lupulus, a member of the Cannabaceae, or hemp family, hops add both flavor and preservative characteristics to beer.

 Varieties light on alpha acids result in lighter-tasting brews; brewers also sometimes employ a dry-hopping method that adds flavor and aroma without increasing IBU.

 IPAs dominate the hoppiness race, with double and triple IPAs pushing the IBU rating into the 70-plus range.
 By comparison, popular mass-produced American lagers such as Coors, Budweiser, and Miller land at the 10-point mark.